yukomoriya/dict/README.md

 # dict

-- its supposed to be some information
+- its supposed to be some information# dict2